AdguardTeam/CodeGuidelines/Go/Text.md

     wrapping.

     The only exception are long hyperlinks.

+    Don't forget to also [set the tab width][tab] in your editor's settings.

  *  <a href="#li-56e8ee2f" id="li-56e8ee2f" name="li-56e8ee2f">§</a>
     Use U.S. English, as it is the most widely used variety of English in the